 There are only now 10 or so monks up here, that used to be hundreds, living in these incredible monasteries left on this corrugating rooftop of Greece.

-Two of the monasteries – due to the dwindling number of monks willing to live up here in the nests on the tapering rocks – were handed over to nuns.
+Two of the monasteries – due to the dwindling number of monks willing to live up here in these nests on the tapering rocks – were handed over to nuns.
 Now there are actually around 50 nuns living quite well and rather prospering on this freakishly magnificent mountain top.

-I should have approached them.
+I should have approached the nuns.